 Operations management is concerned with the processes by which organisations deliver goods and services.
 The course will be covering the basic concepts and techniques used in managing modern manufacturing and service operations, from the composition of a manufacturing system, to planning and scheduling at factory level, and the coordination of supplier networks

-- Process Fundamentals, Types of Manufacturing and Service Operations. - · Inventory Management. - Forecasting. - · Machine-level Scheduling and Assembly Line Balancing. - Factory-level Scheduling and MRP Systems. - Toyota Production System and Lean Thinking. - · Quality Management, Six Sigma and Project Management - · Supply Chain Management
+- Process Fundamentals, Types of Manufacturing and Service Operations. - Inventory Management. - Forecasting. - Machine-level Scheduling and Assembly Line Balancing. - · Factory-level Scheduling and MRP Systems.

-Published on CUED undergraduate teaching site (http://teaching.eng.cam.ac.uk)
+Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk)